James Ryan, CSyP, CEA, PMP

 Matthew Harmon, CISSP, GSEC, GCIH

-Owner and Security Researcher, IT Risk LimitedMatthew is an executive advisor, security researcher, instructor and mentor, auditor, penetration tester, incident handler, security architect and security team builder as well as international standards developer.
+Owner and Security Researcher, IT Risk LimitedMatthew is an executive advisor, security researcher, SANS instructor and mentor, auditor, penetration tester, incident handler, security architect and security team builder as well as international standards developer.
 He has consulted and advocated for many Fortune, governmental, campaigns, and not-for-profit organizations and is familiar with the day-to-day challenges of businesses large and small.
 In addition to his role at his company, Matthew is also the President and Founder of the (ISC)2 Twin Cities Area Chapter, and sits on the board for the Upper Midwest Security Alliance (UMSA) and Whittier Business Association.

 COL Stef Horvath, MSS